aathanor/ResearchSite/content/reference_problem_revised.md

 [^1]: Most probable learning mechanism for biological neural networks is Hebbian: what fires together, wires together.
 In application of Hebbian learning to Hopfield Networks, once trained such network can retrieve full pattern from partial cue.
 In $\{DUCK\}$ case, either head shape or "quack" or funny walk—all partial patterns of entire PC $\{DUCK\}$—presence of one activates entire PC.

-[^2]: There is ample evidence that all infants, when learning words naming objects, tend to grab them, showing how motor areas are integrated with language areas and the need to *sense* object more closely and directly.
-Name is label for sensory and motor experiences.
+[^2]: There is ample evidence that all infants, when learning words naming objects, tend to grab them, showing how motor areas are integrated with language areas and the need to _sense_ the object more closely and directly.
+The name is a label for sensory and motor experiences.

-[^3]: Experiential actualization E doesn't need language at all.
-Present in animals, also the lived pre-linguistic mystery at core of modern phenomenology.
+[^3]: Experiential actualization E does not need language at all.
+It is present in animals, but it is also the lived pre-linguistic mystery at the core of modern phenomenology.

-[^4]: Complicated and lengthy process in humans, which by all available data finishes well over age 18.
+[^4]: This is a complicated and lengthy process in humans, which, by all data available, finishes well over the age of 18.

-[^5]: By no means only model possible, but most efficient of what we have now.
-Hopfield networks are few-shot learners and, once trained, remarkably effective.
+[^5]: By no means is this the only model possible, but it is the most efficient of what we have now.
+Hopfield networks are few-shots learners and, once trained, are remarkably effective.

-[^6]: If sensing pattern and reaction pattern (signifying "recognition") are both parts of unified PC, then idea of pattern without recognition doesn't make much sense.
-One can go through realism/anti-realism debate, but approach here is naturalistic and pragmatic: PCs are not abstract entities but real patterns in neural networks.
-We cannot make out where visual pattern is inside PC because visual neurons never fire in isolation.
-While PC pattern in NN is real, its visual component is elusive.
-Simply said, I cannot find in NN where dog image or dog sound are saved, but I can find easily entire $\{DOG\}$ PC.
+[^6]: This may be a subject in itself, but for our purposes it is enough to say that if the sensing pattern and the reaction pattern (which signifies “recognition”) are both parts of a unified PC, then the idea of a pattern without recognition does not make too much sense.
+One can go through the realism/anti-realism debate rabbit hole, but the approach here is more naturalistic and pragmatic: PCs are not abstract entities but real patterns in neural networks.
+Funny enough, we cannot make out where the visual pattern is inside a PC because visual neurons never fire in isolation.
+So, while a PC pattern in a NN is real, its visual component is elusive.
+Simply said, I cannot find in a NN where the dog image or the dog sound are saved, but I can find easily the entire {DOG} PC.
+[^7]: What most famous language puzzles ignore is the _learning_ part.
+Almost all consider language as a given, abstract collection of tokens governed by abstract rules that we try (and partially succeed) to decode.
+What PC makes clear is that learning is essential in how language works, and learning is not an exclusively abstract process but is grounded in reality by Pattern Constellations.
+The way {WATER} is learned on twin Earths is crucial.